YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Contexts & Blocks.md

 ↪In the Audio Spectrum node, adjust the parameters to your liking.

 ↪Save the VFX Graph asset and play the scene with audio.

+> When you select Context or Block in the VFX graph workspace, inspector may show its setting related to it.

 ### ref
 https://docs.unity3d.com/Packages/com.unity.visualeffectgraph@17.0/manual/Contexts.html